wuqixiaobai/wpsso-plm/readme.txt

 = 1.5.0 =

-ETA 2016/03/20 - Added a new "Corporate Contacts" settings page, and "Select Location" drop-down in the Social Settings metabox (Pro version).
+ETA 2016/03/20 - Required update for WPSSO v3.28.1.
+Added a new "Corporate Contacts" settings page, and "Select Location" drop-down in the Social Settings metabox (Pro version).

 = 1.4.2 =